wilsonism/geo702/syllabus.md

 ### Get help.

-If you are having difficulty with any course material, please contact the instructor.
-There are also other resources which you might find useful:
+If students are having difficulty with any course material, please contact the instructor.
+There are also other resources which students might find useful:
 * Pauer Center for Cartography & GIS in Miller Hall 5, https://geography.as.uky.edu/cartlab
 * The University Writing Center, https://uky.mywconline.com
 * Map Collections, Science Library in King Library 410C, http://libguides.uky.edu/maps